The Soldier's Details

 Buck was sailed from Java to Singapore arriving 12 October 1942 and sailing from Singapore to Burma on 14th October 1942.
 He became part of ‘A’ Force Williams Force which were a group who worked up and down the line laying track.
 We know he was at 30km camp and 55km Camp, both were hospital camps before being sent to Tamarkan.
 Williams Force working Camps in Burma included Tanyin 35, Anakwin 45km, Taungzan 57 km, Mezali 72 km, Apalon 77km and Kondaw.

-Harold and Sydney initially returned to live near their parents and family at Wooroloo, where their parents were orchardists.
+Harold and Sydney initially returned to live near their family at Wooroloo and where their parents were orchardists.

 Brothers Harold Thomas and Sydney Richard Clayden enlisted the same day.
 Syd was 2 years older.
 Their parents Jessie Thomas Clayden and Elizabeth Poulton married 1910 in England.
 It is not known when Jessie arrived in Western Australia, Elizabeth arrived in 1914 from London with 3 year old Frank, older brother to Harold (Buck) and Syd.
 The family at some time settled at Wooroloo and developed an orchard.
 The boys helped in the orchard and on enlistment were working in the lucrative timber industry which existed at that time around Wooroloo.